Singapore's sound and light show attracts visitors from all over the world. Highlights are these magical "lit-up trees." |

 Our recent five-week foray to the Far East proved again that well planned tours are our way to go.

-Again, do some homework to find a good fit.
+Again, do some homework to find a good fit but Viator knows its stuff.

 Tours, like most of life, are what you make them.